-Created by ISI (the Institute for Scientific Information, now known as Thomson Reuters), the Impact Factor is the most widely-recognized method for attempting to gauge a journal's rank/importance.
+Originally created by ISI (the Institute for Scientific Information, the Impact Factor is the most widely-recognized method for attempting to gauge a journal's rank/importance.
 It is particularly well-known in the Sciences and Social Sciences.

 The impact factor is based on two figures: the number of citations to a given journal over the previous two years (A) and the number of research articles and review articles published by that journal over the same two-year period (B), so: A/B = Impact Factor

 Note that there is a discrepancy between the type of content counted for each factor: A = any type of content (including letters, news items, etc.), but B = research or review articles only, making the Impact Factor not a true average.

 Find the Impact Factor for your journal using the various Thomson Reuters products listed below.
 Impact factors are also usually listed on individual journal publisher pages.

 Informed and careful use of these impact data is essential.
 Users may be tempted to jump to ill-formed conclusions based on impact factor statistics unless several caveats are considered.